open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         bin/daemon.sh stop agent

 ### 2.3.10 Set up the GPU-accelerated MCU cluster {#Conferencesection2_3_10}
-To better fullfill the large scale video conference deployment and utilize Intel media acceleration platforms, like Intel Visual Compute Accelerator(VCA), Intel CS for WebRTC architecture are evolving to be more distributed.
-GPU-accelerated MCU was firstly got upgrade to this new distributed architecture, and it will further expand to the General MCU version on next release.
+To better fullfill large scale video conference deployments and to fully utilize Intel media acceleration platforms, such as Intel<sup>®</sup> Visual Compute Accelerator card, Intel CS for WebRTC architecture is evolving to be more distributed.
+GPU-accelerated MCU is the first component to employ a distributed architecture and soon the General MCU component will follow.

  **Table 2-5.
 Distributed MCU components**
 Component Name|Deployment Number|Responsibility